StefanSchutte/hr-admin-system-tg/README.md

     - Can view and edit all employees and departments
     - Can change an employee's manager and status
     - Can create/edit departments and assign managers
+    - Can activate/deactivate employees and departments

 - **Manager (MANAGER)**:
     - Can view all employees in their departments
     - Can view departments they manage
+    - Can edit employee details except for manager and status
     - Cannot change an employee's manager or status
+    - Cannot create or edit departments

 - **Employee (EMPLOYEE)**:
     - Can only view and edit their own information
     - Cannot change their manager or status
+    - Cannot view other employees or departments

 ## Automatic User Creation